 Candidates are required to have previously completed an undergraduate degree in order to be eligible for admission to joint degree programs.
-Furthermore, students who wish to apply for the MBA/Law program also need a minimum of one year's employment experience following graduation in order to be admissible.
+Furthermore, candidates who wish to apply for the MBA/Law program also need a minimum of one year's employment experience following graduation in order to be admissible.
+Candidates wishing to apply for the MSW/Law program need to have completed a Bachelor of Social Work or a Qualifying Year.
 Candidates interested in pursuing these programs must submit separate applications to the Faculty of Law and to the graduate program of their choice:

 - The Desautels Faculty of Management M.B.A.
 Program for the joint BCL/LLB and MBA.
 Information about the M.B.A. program is available on the MBA website.